Otello (Rossini)

-Otello is an opera in three acts by Gioachino Rossini to an Italian libretto by Francesco Berio di Salsa after William Shakespeare's play Othello, or The Moor of Venice; it was premiered in Naples, Teatro del Fondo, 4 December 1816.
+Otello is an opera in three acts by Gioachino Rossini to an Italian libretto by Francesco Berio di Salsa.
+The work, which premiered in December 1816, is based on a French adaptation of the story (Othello, ou le More de Venise by Jean-François Ducis, 1792), not Shakespeare's play Othello, as neither Rossini nor his librettist knew the English drama.

 The plot of the libretto differs greatly from Shakespeare's play in that it takes place wholly in Venice, not mainly on Cyprus, and the dramatic conflict develops in a different manner.
 The role of Iago is much less diabolical than Shakespeare's play or Verdi's 1887 opera Otello, which was also based on it.
 Shakespeare derived his play from the story Un Capitano Moro ("A Moorish Captain") by Cinthio, a disciple of Boccaccio, first published in 1565.
 In further contrast, the role of Roderigo, a sub-plot in Shakespeare and Verdi, is very prominent in Rossini's version—some of the most difficult and brilliant music being assigned to the character Rodrigo.
 The roles of Otello, Iago, and Rodrigo are all composed for the tenor voice.

 Rossini's Otello is an important milestone in the development of opera as musical drama.
 It provided Verdi with a benchmark for his own adaptations of Shakespeare.
 A 1999 Opera Rara CD of the opera includes an alternative happy ending, a common practice with drama and opera at that period of the 19th century.